sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Store in browser cache previously selected dashboard

 Bad links should go to 404 not dashboard.
 Have dashboard redirect to 404.

-Setup send email
+✅ Setup send email

-Set up registration verify email
+✅ Set up registration verify email

 ✅ Remove masjid select on signin.
 Design some sort of super admin login where masjid select is available

-Design password reset flow

-Delete company should delete company Users, centralControl, prayerConfig, and Company

 ###UI Design requirements